awolfmann/geocovid/README.md

 │   ├── agent: Agent based on Mesa and mesa-geo libraries.
 │   ├── data_pipeline: Pipeline for extracting and transforming data using Spark and GeoPandas.
 │   ├── scheduler: DataScheduler based on Mesa and mesa-geo libraries.
-│   └── server: Visualization server based on Mesa and mesa-geo libraries.
+│   ├── server: Visualization server based on Mesa and mesa-geo libraries.
+│   └── datacollection: AggDataCollector, extended version to collect data once per day.
 ├── run: script to launch the visualization server.
 ├── data: folder with the provided data.
 └── tests: tests for all the package.